scarf-sh/docs/docs/quick-start.md

 In this guide, you will learn:

-- How to create a Docker package
+- How to create track pulls of your Docker containers with Scarf
-- How to create a tracking pixel for each of your packages
+- How to create a tracking pixel to track views of your package's documentation
 - How to download your packages and fetch associated pixels

 ## Prerequisites

 - You will need to sign up for a [Scarf account](https://scarf.sh/signup).
   You can sign up with a valid email address or your GitHub account.
-- You will need a docker container.
+- The container you're looking to track must be published to an existing public registry, eg Docker Hub, GitHub Container Registry.
   This guide will use the `hello-world` [docker image](<(https://hub.docker.com/_/hello-world)>).

 ### Creating a Docker Package

-Using Scarf, users can pull your Docker container images from Scarf Gateway using your private domain.
+Using Scarf, users can pull your Docker container images via Scarf Gateway using your custom domain.

 1. Once signed in to Scarf, navigate to the home page.